mriot/gw2-no-recall-mech/README.md

 ### Why not use class specific keybinds?

-I play about 6 builds on the engineer and I don't want to unbind <kbd>F4</kbd> every time I switch to a mech build.
+I play about 6 builds on the engineer and don't want to unbind <kbd>F4</kbd> every time I switch to a mech build.

 ### Is it a virus?

-No. You can check the code and pack it yourself if you don't trust me. :)
+No. You can check the code and pack it yourself if you don't trust me. 🙂
 It might get detected as a keylogger by your antivirus software since it hooks keyboard events.

 ## Setup for development